jamesawo/angular-serverless-function/README.md

 ## Thank you

-Please let me know if you have any issues or feature requests.
+Please let me know if you want to contribute to this project or have any feature requests.